 Start Planning For Next Year:

-It is never too early to start thinking about 2024!
+It is never too early to start thinking about next year!
 If you are thinking about having a booth at AUSA next year, ensure that your organization’s brand stands apart from your competition.
 Your booth is your battlefield, and a well-designed booth can attract and engage visitors effectively.
 While you are walking through the Exhibition Hall, take note of the booths that you like and which booths you do not like.
 The best trade show booths have a simple layout, are accessible to attendees, and probably entice visitors with swag.
 You may want to incorporate interactive elements like touchscreen displays or virtual reality experiences to engage attendees.
 These experiences can also be an effective start to a lead nurture campaign for your organization with the right post-event strategy and follow-up.

 Attending AUSA can be a catalyst for growth for your company.
 By setting clear goals, networking effectively, and staying engaged in the industry, you’ll not only make the most out of the event but also position your business for long-term success in the defense and government contracting space.